-Edina is pleased to celebrate and proud to support World Cogeneration Day, 4th September 2022, by showcasing the many benefits of Cogeneration or Combined Heat and Power (CHP).
+Edina is pleased to celebrate and proud to support World Cogeneration Day, 4th September 2023, by showcasing the many benefits of Cogeneration or Combined Heat and Power (CHP) and its role within the energy transition.

 World Cogeneration Day is a global celebration of the positive benefits of Cogeneration (and those who operate and maintain them) held annually on 4th September.
 World Cogeneartion Day marks the world's first cogeneration unit at Pearl Street Station, New York City, 4th September, 1882.